-First, we use the t-SNE method to indicate the visualization of the state in 3 dimensions in order to illustrate better the stability of the system learned by \textbf{ALAC} (\textbf{Cartpole-cost} in 2 dimensions).
+\textbf{Analysis of Visualization}: First, we use the t-SNE method to indicate the visualization of the state in 3 dimensions in order to illustrate better the stability of the system learned by \textbf{ALAC} (\textbf{Cartpole-cost} in 2 dimensions).
 As we can see, the top row of Figure \ref{figure:visualization} shows the states in the final stage of an episode converge to a point or circle.
 Basically, we recognize that those patterns happen in a stable system.
-Furthermore, experts can judge a system's stability from a phase space of the system.
-Therefore, we also introduce various phase space trajectories of the system to analyze stability.
 The second row of Figure \ref{figure:visualization} shows the phase trajectories with variance according to the state pairs of joint angular position and velocity.
+In practice, experts can judge a system's stability from a phase space of the system.
 Concretely, $\psi$ and $\dot{\psi}$ represent an angular position and velocity, respectively.
-It can be found that the angular velocity starts from 0 to 0, and the angular position starts from the beginning to an equilibrium point.
-(For more details see Figure \ref{figure:app_phase}).
+The angular velocity starts from 0 to 0, and the angular position starts from the beginning to an equilibrium point.
 Based on the above phenomenons, it suggests the trained systems using the \textbf{ALAC} method satisfy focal stability or stable limit cycles.
-More importantly, we observe that the Lyapunov value decreases while learning and consistently falls to its lowest point at the end of an episode, as shown in Figure \ref{figure:visualization} (bottom row).
-Furthermore, it can facilitate the policy to achieve promising results on robustness and generalization, which is demonstrated in further analysis.
+Furthermore, the Lyapunov value exhibits significant changes in the state space, as depicted in Figure \ref{figure:visualization} (bottom row).
+It indicates that the Lyapunov value can effectively guide the policy towards discovering stable patterns in the system.
 More implementation details for t-SNE and phase trajectories are given in Appendix \ref{app:tsne}.